Robert-LC/EasyApply/README.md

 - **Time-Saving:** With EasyApply, users can have the application details open on a separate page, making it convenient to switch between the application form and the EasyApply interface to copy and paste information swiftly.

+-**Ready for Next Time:** KeyEasy stores the amount of entires, order, and titles in local storage to save you time when you open it, but purposely does not save your input values for saftey.

 ## How to Use

 1. **Add Fields:** Start by adding the necessary fields for your job applications.
 This could include items like LinkedIn URL, GitHub URL, address, desired salary, etc.